patnicolas/Neural_architecture/README.md

      dff_model)
  ```

-The default constructor (1) initializes the number of input/output channels, the PyTorch modules for the convolutional layers (2) and the fully connected layers (3).
+The default **constructor** (1) initializes the number of input/output channels, the PyTorch modules for the convolutional layers (2) and the fully connected layers (3).
-The class method, build, instantiate the convolutional model from the convolutional neural blocks and feed forward neural blocks.
+The class method, **build**, instantiate the convolutional model from the convolutional neural blocks and feed forward neural blocks.
 It initializes the size of input and output layers from the first and last neural blocks (4), generate the PyTorch convolutional modules (5) and fully-connected layers modules (6) from the neural blocks.
 Next we build the de-convolutional neural network from the convolutional blocks.

 ## Inverting a convolutional block